Rohanberiwal/Neural-Particle-Discerner-ResNet-15-for-Particle-Identification/README.md

 ## Overview

 This project aims to classify electrons and photons using a deep learning model based on the ResNet-15 architecture.
 The classification is performed on 32x32 matrices representing two channels: hit energy and time for two types of particles, electrons and photons, hitting the detector.
-The datasets are provided by CERN and are used for the ML4Sci organization.
+The datasets are provided by CERN and are used by the ML4Sci organization.

 ## Dataset Description